spacefrog771/dlive-chest-bot/README.md

 Once it is running, it outputs "looking for chest" in the Javascript console every 1.5 seconds.

-Once the extension is active, it will scan all dlive tabs for chest events appearing.
+Once the extension is active, it will scan all dlive tabs for chest events appearing

+and simulate a click on it.

 You need to follow the channels for this extension to work.

+To disable it simply remove it.

 -----------------------------------------------------------------------------------------